The AdPlayer.Pro team members have visited Web Summit 2021 and are ready to share their insights and key takeaways from the event.

 Well, now that the four days of Web Summit 2021 are over, it’s time to share some of the key takeaways from it.

 Everything is Coming Forward, to the New Normal

 The majority of experts speaking at the event agreed on one thing: nothing will ever be the same in a post-pandemic world, neither the digital advertising market itself, nor the ways a community of people, driving it forward, is working.

+The tech industry is growing at a rapid and constant rate.
 As for the digital advertising industry as a whole, while its accelerating evolution could not be more obvious, the market boom can grow even more tremendous in 2022, but may be followed by a slight slow-down closer to 2023.